- Last Updated: 11/24/2021

 There are various settings we can apply to ports on a switch.
 The first is assigning what kind of data it deals with which vlan.
-We set up vlan 60 for the first few ports at the beginning of the year for common internet traffic, so we will apply our new vlan to the rest of the ports on the switch.
+We set up vlan 60 for the first few ports at the beginning of the year, so we won't apply a new vlan to the rest of the ports on the switch in case we add more in future labs.
 To assign a vlan to a port, use the "switchport access" command followed by vlan and the number.
-Below is an example giving ports 10 through 12 access to vlan 70:
+Below is an example giving ports 10 through 12 access to vlan 60:

 Now, if you go ahead and plug (or unplug and plug back in) a device to that port, it will take about 30 seconds for the light above the port to turn green, signaling access.
 (NOTE: if you do this with the machine you are currently working on, you will need to reconnect to the switch!)
 That a lot slower than you have probably seen in just about every other ethernet port.

 Ports connecting have three stages: Listening, learning, and forwarding.
 During those first 30 seconds the port was listening and learning before it started forwarding.
 To bypass this delay, we can enable portfast.
 Portfast allows a port to instantly enter the forwarding stage and allow internet access to the connected device.
 To enable portfast, use the following command on all ports you use.
 If you disconnect and reconnect your device, you should see that the orange light turns green much faster.

 There are two main port types we use.
 The first is an access port.
 An access port allows for a straight connection to the source with no complexities.
 A trunk port, on the other hand, tags the end of packets with a short key.
 This key states what network is being sent through that line.
 If you wish to use more than one network or vlan in a single port, trunking must be enabled.
 You can enable trunking with the "switchport mode" command followed by trunk, but DO NOT do this for your selected ports.